sankl/groovy/README.md

 Easy groovy starter
 -------------------

-Easy set up to run Groovy scripts: download, extract, add this directory to system `PATH`.
+To run Groovy scripts: download (~7MB) and add this directory to system `PATH`.

 Now you can execute Groovy scripts with:

     #> gr hello.gr

-Particular Groovy version can be specified by `GROOVY_VERSION` variable in the `groovy.gr` script.
+Groovy version can be set by `GROOVY_VERSION` variable in the `groovy.gr` script.
-It will be downloaded by Grapes on the first run.
-Grapes logging is enabled, so you can watch the progress.
+It will be fetched as Grape on the first run.
+Grapes logging is enabled, so you can watch download progress.

-If there is `./lib` directory in same directory as your script, all jars from there will be automatically added to `CLASSPATH`.
+If there is a `./lib` directory in your CWD, all jars from there will be automatically added to `CLASSPATH`.
-This is handy when trying things missing in Maven repositories (so no help from Grapes).
+This is handy when trying things absent in Maven repositories (when Grapes can't help).

-All the Grapes are downloaded to this directory, so it's easy to port Groovy scripts together with executing environment.
+All Grapes are fetched to this directory, so it's easy to port Groovy scripts together with executing environment.